 Fair value is initially assessed with reference to valuation multiples of comparable publicly-traded financial institutions and precedent business acquisition transactions.
+The calculations utilize earnings and cash flow projections based on financial budgets approved by management.
 These valuation multiples may include price-to-earnings or price-to-book measures for life insurers and asset managers.
 This assessment may give regard to a variety of relevant considerations, including expected growth, risk and capital market conditions, among other factors.
 The valuation multiples used in assessing fair value represent Level 2 inputs.

-In the fourth quarter of 2020, the Company conducted its annual impairment testing of intangible assets and goodwill based on September 30, 2020 asset balances.
-It was determined that the recoverable amounts of cash generating units for intangible assets and cash generating unit groupings for goodwill were in excess of their carrying values and there was no evidence of significant impairment.
+In the fourth quarter of 2021, the Company conducted its annual impairment testing of intangible assets and goodwill based on September 30, 2021 asset balances.
+It was determined that the recoverable amounts of cash generating units for intangible assets and cash generating unit groupings for goodwill were in excess of their carrying values and there was no evidence of impairment.